litestar-org/litestar-fullstack/README.md

 # Starlite Reference Application

+\*\* Update: This repo is referencing the current alpha of Starlite 2.0.
+Expect things to stabilize as we get closer to a final release.

 This is a reference application that you can use to get your next Starlite application running quickly.

 It contains most of the boilerplate required for a production web API.